 Sales and marketing expense.
 Sales and marketing expense was \$1.6 million for fiscal 2000, a decrease of \$200,000, or 11%, over fiscal 1999.
 This decrease was due primarily to compensation and benefit expenses associated with unfilled sales and marketing positions throughout the year.
-Some of these positions were filled during the fourth quarter, so it is expected that sales and marketing expense will be higher in fiscal 2001.
+Some of these positions were filled during the fourth quarter.